On this page

 - required to keep certain records of those transactions

-The new laws were introduced through amendments to the Second-Hand Dealers and Pawnbrokers Act 1989 (the Act) and the new Second-Hand Dealers and Pawnbrokers (General, Exemption and Record-Keeping) Regulations (the Regulations).
+The laws were introduced through amendments to the Second-Hand Dealers and Pawnbrokers Act 1989 (the Act) and the new Second-Hand Dealers and Pawnbrokers (General, Exemption and Record-Keeping) Regulations (the Regulations).

 How to register

-You can apply to register on our Apply for registration and endorsement page.
+You can Apply for registration and endorsement.

 What is scrap metal?

 Scrap metal is anything of commercial value that is:

 - sold or obtained as scrap for recycling or reprocessing.

 - a motor vehicle sold or obtained as scrap whether or not it is in working condition, and